 The whole walk took about an hour, stopping to read interpretive signs and picture the past.

 Wibaux is one of those places you don’t know you are interested in until you get there and look around.
 Then, you want to know more.

 Pierre Wibaux House Museum, 112 Orgain Avenue, Wibaux

 O’Fallon Historical Museum, Baker

 The drive from Wibaux to Baker feels very remote and there isn’t any cell coverage.
-It is quintessential southeastern Montana prairie.
+It is the quintessential southeastern Montana prairie.

 Our first stop in Baker was at the O’Fallon Historical Museum.
 We learned about the homesteaders in the area and looked into the one-room schoolhouse.
 There’s a jail in a house, and most famously, Steer Montana.
 You can take your picture with the taxidermied steer — the largest in the world.
 Steer Montana used to travel the country and people would pay to see him.
 It’s free for you!

-There is so much in the multi-building museum complex — dinosaur fossils, vintage clothing, frightening doll collection, large jar of grasshoppers that all came from one stalk of corn during a particularly bad grasshopper year, and so much more.
+There is so much in the multi-building museum complex — dinosaur fossils, vintage clothing, a frightening doll collection, a large jar of grasshoppers that all came from one stalk of corn during a particularly bad grasshopper year, and so much more.

 We got a Montana Trivia book in the gift shop and the boys ceaselessly asked us questions for the rest of the trip.
 Thanks to our visit to the O’Fallon Historical Museum, we could answer several of the questions, including one about the grasshoppers.